alexhkurz/template-for-jupyter-book/README.md

 git commit -m "initial commit"
 ```

-Make a new Github repo at []().
-After registering/signing, click on "+" and "New repository".
+Make a new [Github repo](https://github.com/).
+After registering/signing in, click on "+" and "New repository".
 For this repo, I chose `template-for-jupyter-book` as the name and then clicked the green button "Create repository".
 Then I copy pasted from the page that Github presented to me to my commandline

 ```
 git branch -M main